245.466 Local service delivery system.

 (4) require financial controls and auditing procedures.

 Subd.
 4. Joint county mental health agreements.
-In order to provide efficiently the services required by sections 245.461 to 245.486, counties are encouraged to join with one or more county boards to establish a multicounty local mental health authority pursuant to the joint powers act, section 471.59, the human service board act, sections 402.01 to 402.10, community mental health center provisions, section 245.62, or enter into multicounty mental health agreements.
+In order to provide efficiently the services required by sections 245.461 to 245.486, counties are encouraged to join with one or more county boards to establish a multicounty local mental health authority pursuant to the Joint Powers Act, section 471.59, the Human Services Act, sections 402.01 to 402.10, community mental health center provisions, section 245.62, or enter into multicounty mental health agreements.
 Participating county boards shall establish acceptable ways of apportioning the cost of the services.

 Subd.
 5. Local advisory council.
 The county board, individually or in conjunction with other county boards, shall establish a local adult mental health advisory council or mental health subcommittee of an existing advisory council.
 The council's members must reflect a broad range of community interests.
 They must include at least one consumer, one family member of an adult with mental illness, one mental health professional, and one community support services program representative.
 The local adult mental health advisory council or mental health subcommittee of an existing advisory council shall meet at least quarterly to review, evaluate, and make recommendations regarding the local mental health system.
 Annually, the local adult mental health advisory council or mental health subcommittee of an existing advisory council shall: